A directive on restrictions on the use of specific hazardous substances contained in electrical and electronic equipment that was launched in the EU.

 |Chemical substance||Official Name||CAS Number|

 |BBP||n-phthalic acid-butylbenzyl phthalate||85-68-7|

 ● Regulatory period: The RoHS Directive classifies products equipped with electrical and electronic equipment into 11 categories.
 Effective start date is determined for each category.

-|Category (Annex I )||Date when
+|Category (Annex I )||Effective Start Date||Additional 4

 |Industrial monitoring /

 |11||Other electrical and electronic devices that do not fit in the above categories||2019/7/22||2019/7/22|

 ●RoHS Directive standards (specific hazardous substances and standard values)

 The specified hazardous substances in the following 10 substance groups are subject to regulation.

 Numerical values are standard values (ppm content in homogeneous material)